[Part 1] Three public baths in a small hot spring town that opened over 920 years ago! | Akayu Onsen, Yamagata Prefecture

 The general bathing fee is 300 yen, and you will be given a disposable shampoo and body soap at the entrance.
 What's more, towels are sold and available for rental, so you can easily bathe even if you come empty-handed!

-The rest area was spacious and surprisingly even had a wine vending machine .
-Akayu is a region with a long history of winemaking, with grape cultivation thriving and four long-established wineries and two newer wineries.
+The rest area was spacious, and there was even a wine vending machine, which was a pleasant surprise.
+Akayu is a region with a rich history of winemaking, boasting four long-established wineries and two newer ones.

 Yukotto <Information>